umangmathur92/android-data-folder-accessor/README.md

 Useful for android developers.

 **How to use :**
-- Download Zip of tis repository and extract it.
-(Zip file of approx 4.4 Mb)
+- Download Zip of this repository and extract it.
+(Zip file of approx. 4.4 Mb)
 - Double click on androidDataAcessor.sh to run it.
 - You will be prompted to enter the name of your application
 - The script then searches your android device for all application packages with similar names.